anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 : the locality where an entity, such as a pledge, registrar, or PKI component is deployed.
 The target domain may have multiple sites.

-synchronous communication:
+synchronous:
-: time-wise uninterrupted delivery of messages, here between a pledge and a registrar or PKI component
+: time-wise uninterrupted delivery of messages, here between a pledge and a registrar or backend system (e.g., the MASA)

 target domain:
 : the domain that a pledge is going to be bootstrapped into